ekurt/react-todo-app/README.md

 ## ✨ Features

-- All data is stored in `Local Storage`
+- Data is storing in your browser `Local Storage` (when you're not login)
+- Data is storing in your Google account `Firebase` (when you're login)
-- Import and Export todos
+- Import and Export todos `.json`
 - Animate effects
 - Sound effects
 - Drag-Drop